Product Architecture

 Notes on Deployment

 Since every environment is different, we recommend you reach out to us through Getting Support to connect.
 It will allow us to review the specifics of your requirements and any project goals you have to ensure that you get the information and recommendations that best meet your needs.
+Check out our Frequently Asked Questions (FAQ) for details on our available deployment methods, including self-hosted, managed self-hosted, and SaaS.

-Note: The content on this page applies to self-hosted customers.
+The content on this page applies to self-hosted customers.
 For hosted/SaaS customers we recommend that you contact your CSM or the support team via the Customer Support Portal with any questions or concerns.

 Deployment Options